Designing Essay & Research Assignments

 Tools that Penn Provides for Detecting Plagiarism

-Penn now offers faculty the ability to use Turnitin through Blackboard Course Sites.
-Information about how to turn on the Turnitin tool is here.
+Penn now offers faculty the ability to use Turnitin through Blackboard or Canvas Course Sites.

 Useful sites from outside Penn